Merethin/Moonlark/README.md

 Welcome to <b>Moonlark</b> - the bird that delivers your NationStates recruitment telegrams.</p>

 <p style="text-align: center;">
-<b>Moonlark</b> is an all-in-one suite for NS recruitment - including two recruitment clients, one API script and one Discord bot for manual telegramming - both powered by server-sent events to deliver your telegrams almost as soon as nations are founded.
+<b>Moonlark</b> is an all-in-one suite for NS recruitment - including two recruitment clients, one API script and one Discord bot for manual telegramming - both powered by server-sent events to deliver your telegrams almost as soon as nations are founded, with puppet filtering so that you can telegram the nations that actually matter.
 </p>

 <p style="text-align: center;">